CLIUtils/CLI11/README.md

 * `--file filename` (space)
 * `--file=filename` (equals)

 An option must start with a alphabetic character or underscore.
-For long options, anything but an equals sign is valid after that.
-Names are given as a comma separated string, with optional dash or dashes (the only way to get a one char long name is to be explicit with the dashes, however).
-An option or flag can have as many as you want, and afterward, using `count`, you can use any of the names, with optional dashes, to count the options.
+For long options, anything but an equals sign or a comma is valid after that.
+Names are given as a comma separated string, with the dash or dashes.
+An option or flag can have as many names as you want, and afterward, using `count`, you can use any of the names, with dashes as needed, to count the options.
+One of the names is allowed to be given without proceeding dash(es); if present the option is a positional option, and that name will be used on help line for its positional form.

-Extra positional arguments will cause the program to exit, so at least one `CLI::POSITIONAL` option with a vector is recommended if you want to allow extraneous arguments
+Extra positional arguments will cause the program to exit, so at least one positional option with a vector is recommended if you want to allow extraneous arguments
 If `--` is present in the command line, everything after that is positional only.

+## Subcommands

+Subcommands are naturally supported, with an infinite depth.
+To add a subcommand, call the `add_subcommand` method with a name and an optional description.
+This gives a pointer to an `App` that behaves just like the main app, and can take options or further subcommands.

+All `App`s have a `get_subcommand()` method, which returns a pointer to the subcommand passed on the command line, or `nullptr` if no subcommand was given.
+A simple compare of this pointer to each subcommand allows choosing based on subcommand.
+For many cases, however, using an app's callback may be easier.
+Every app executes a callback function after it parses; just use a lambda function (with capture to get parsed values) to `.add_callback`.
+If you throw CLI::Success, you can even exit the program through the callback.
+The main `App` has a callback slot, as well, but it is generally not as useful.

+> ## Subclassing
+>
+> The App class was designed allow toolkits to subclass it, to provide default options and setup/teardown code.
+Subcommands remain `App`'s, since those are not expected to need setup and teardown.
+The default `App` only adds a help flag, `-h,--help`.
+>
+> Also, in a related note, the `App`s you get a pointer to are stored in the parent `App` and cannot be deleted.

-## Syntax 2
+## Make syntax

-The second syntax looks like this:
+A second, provisional syntax looks like this:

 ```cpp
 CLI::App app{"App description"};